malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 To load the package, so that you can make the functions in the package accessible, use the line below.

 ```r
 require("DESeq2")
 ```

+**Lines starting with ## are an output of the code you ran earlier.
+No need to type or execute them**

 ```
 ## Loading required package: DESeq2